What is the relationship between Triple-R Lights and Lazer Lamps?

 How are the lights wired in to the vehicle system?

-All lights come with a full wiring diagram and instruction manual.
+Triple-R Lights come with a full wiring diagram and instruction manual.
 Click here to download a pdf of our fitting instructions.
 You can also see below a short video where Triple-R Lights Director, Ben Russell-Smith introduces our wiring solutions including CAN Interface and Contactless Reader:

 Is the lens really 'unbreakable'?